Brazil's Rousseff woos investors for infrastructure plan

-NEW YORK/BRASILIA Brazilian President Dilma Rousseff and her economic team courted Wall Street on Wednesday for investment in a massive plan to upgrade roads, airports and other infrastructure that has gotten off to a rocky start.
+NEW YORK/BRASILIA, Sept 25 Brazilian President Dilma Rousseff and her economic team courted Wall Street on Wednesday for investment in a massive plan to upgrade roads, airports and other infrastructure that has gotten off to a rocky start.

 Investments to improve dilapidated roads, ports, railways and airports are crucial for Rousseff's strategy to recover confidence in Brazil and bolster an economy that has struggled to grow over the last three years.